Trevor Robson

 Trevor Robson (born 4 January 1959) is an English former footballer.

 Career

 Robson graduated through the Port Vale youth team and made his Third Division debut as a substitute; replacing Colin Tartt at Vale Park in a 1–1 draw with Halifax Town on 17 April 1976.
-He signed as a professional in January 1977, but was not selected again and was instead given a free transfer by manager Roy Sproson in May 1977.
+He signed as a professional in January 1977.
+He was not selected again and was instead given a free transfer by manager Roy Sproson in May 1977.